somaij/portfolio-2021/content/blog/howd-i-make-this-site.md

 ---
 ## Design

 I am on team Figma, 100% of the way.
-[Here's my design](https://www.figma.com/proto/dw0UB2bWREjaNxY5NWgn5X/Portfolio-2021?node-id=1%3A2&viewport=321%2C523%2C0.4156603515148163&scaling=scale-down-width)
+[Here's my design](https://www.figma.com/proto/dw0UB2bWREjaNxY5NWgn5X/Portfolio-2021?node-id=1%3A2&viewport=321%2C523%2C0.4156603515148163&scaling=scale-down-width).

 The final website and the design have a fair amount of differences.
-Being the design, developer and stakeholder meant I could change things on the fly as I had innovative ideas, such as adding more blobs to everything, creating a call to action on each page, adjusting the contact section, etc.
+Being the designer, developer and only stakeholder meant I could change things on the fly as I had innovative ideas, such as adding more blobs to everything, creating a call to action on each page, adjusting the contact section, etc.

 If you want a cool comparison to my previous design language, you can check out my [old website](https://nostalgic-bohr-935b8b.netlify.app/), first made before attending any UX courses, or having a design mentor.
 Learning from others and taking feedback seriously is the only way to see improvements this quickly.